Puyi: Death

-The Cultural Revolution broke out in 1966, and the Red Guards that had been encouraged by Mao Zedong saw Puyi, who symbolised imperial China, as an easy target.
-Puyi was placed under protection by the local public security bureau and, although his food rations, salary, and various luxuries, including his sofa and desk, were removed, he was not publicly humiliated as was common at the time.
-The Red Guards attacked Puyi for his book From Emperor to Citizen because it had been translated into English and French, which displeased the Red Guards and led to copies of the book being burned in the streets.
-Various members of the Qing family, including Pujie, had their homes raided and burned by Red Guards, but Premier Zhou Enlai used his influence to protect Puyi and the rest of the Qing from the worst abuses inflicted by the Red Guards.
-Jin Yuan, the man who had "remodelled" Puyi in the 1950s, fell victim to the Red Guard and became a prisoner in Fushun for several years, while Li Wenda, who had ghostwritten From Emperor to Citizen, spent seven years in solitary confinement.
-However, Puyi's health began to decline.
-He died in Beijing of complications arising from kidney cancer and heart disease on 17 October 1967 at the age of 61.
+The Cultural Revolution broke out in 1966, and the Red Guards saw Puyi, who symbolized imperial China, as an easy target.
+Puyi was placed under protection by the local public security bureau and although his food rations, his salary, and various luxuries were removed, he was not publicly humiliated as was common at the time.
+The Red Guards attacked Puyi because his book From Emperor to Citizen had been translated into English and French and they burned copies of it in the streets.
+The homes of various members of the Qing family, including Pujie's home, were raided and burned by Red Guards, but Premier Zhou Enlai used his influence to protect Puyi and his family from the worst abuses which were inflicted by the Red Guards.
+Jin Yuan, the man who had "remodelled" Puyi in the 1950s, fell victim to the Red Guards and was imprisoned in Fushun for several years, while Li Wenda, who had ghostwritten From Emperor to Citizen, spent seven years in solitary confinement.
+Puyi's health began to decline in 1964 and he died of complications which arose from kidney cancer and heart disease in Beijing on 17 October 1967 at the age of 61.

-In accordance with the laws of the People's Republic of China at the time, Puyi's body was cremated.
-His ashes were first placed at the Babaoshan Revolutionary Cemetery, alongside those of other party and state dignitaries.
-This was the burial ground of imperial concubines and eunuchs prior to the establishment of the People's Republic of China.
-In 1995, as a part of a commercial arrangement, Puyi's ashes were transferred by his widow Li Shuxian to the Hualong Imperial Cemetery (华龙皇家陵园) in return for monetary support.
+In accordance with the PRC's law, Puyi's body was cremated and his ashes were initially interred at the Babaoshan People's Cemetery following a family discussion.
+His seventh uncle, Zaitao, noted that with the Cultural Revolution at its height, seeking placement in the Revolutionary Cemetery would cause unnecessary trouble for Zhou Enlai.
+On 29 May 1980, the Chinese government held a memorial service for Puyi and two others, after which his ashes were moved to the Babaoshan Revolutionary Cemetery, where they rested alongside the remains of other party members and state dignitaries.
+The Revolutionary Cemetery was the burial ground of imperial concubines and eunuchs prior to the establishment of the People's Republic of China.
+In 1995, Puyi's widow Li Shuxian transferred his ashes to the Hualong Imperial Cemetery (华龙皇家陵园).
 The cemetery is near the Western Qing Tombs, 120 km southwest of Beijing, where four of the nine Qing emperors preceding him are interred, along with three empresses and 69 princes, princesses, and imperial concubines.
 In 2015, some descendants of the Aisin-Gioro clan bestowed posthumous names upon Puyi and his wives.
-Wenxiu and Li Yuqin were not given posthumous names as their imperial status was removed upon divorce.
+Wenxiu and Li Yuqin were not given posthumous names because their imperial status was removed upon divorce.